NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2: 67-73

+*New topic (12)*

+*No context (8)*

 Some shenanigans about a cow.
 Also a story not mentioned in the Bible.

 > Moses said to his people, ‘God commands you to sacrifice a cow.’
 They said, ‘Are you making fun of us?

 Why would they react like this to such a common idea as sacrificing a cow?
 They are baffled and don't know what is going on, asking **show us what sort of cow it should be** and Moses explains it should be **neither too old nor too young** and **bright yellow**, which is a weird color for a cow.
 They are still confused thinking **all cows are more or less alike to us**.
-So Moses needs to expand lain that it should be **perfect and unblemished cow, not trained to till the earth or water the fields**.
+So Moses needs to explain that it should be **perfect and unblemished cow, not trained to till the earth or water the fields**.
 And then finally they understand.

+> We said, ‘Strike the [[dead] body] with a part of [the cow]’: thus God brings the dead to life and shows His signs so that you may understand.

 The cow is then apparently used to resurrect dead people by striking their dead body with a piece of the cow.